-- The Graduate Diploma in Tertiary Teaching and Learning is a one-year full time equivalent programme of study requiring the successful completion of 120 course credits. - Applications for entry to the programme are evaluated against the stated entry and selection criteria, published annually on the Ara website and in programme brochures. - The maximum period of time to complete the programme is 6 years.
-Any extension to this period would require a written application from the Head of Department or delegate to the Department Group Programme. - The programme comprises 90 compulsory course credits and 30 specified elective course credits, with a minimum of 75 credits at Level 7. - A minimum of 550 work integrated learning hours is required. - All relevant credits from other approved programmes will be considered for credit recognition (cross credits, credit transfers and recognition of prior learning) according to Ara standard policy and procedure. - A learner showing insufficient academic progress will be advised in writing of the student support services available, and their academic performance (including class attendance) will be monitored by the Programme Leader.
-Should performance not improve, the Programme Leader will discuss with the Head of Department the benefit of placing the learner on a Formal Academic Contract. - The Graduate Diploma in Tertiary Teaching and Learning will be awarded to all learners who successfully complete all the requirements laid down by the Department of Humanities and approved by the Academic Board.
+The Postgraduate Certificate of Sustainable Practice is a 6-month full time equivalent programme of study requiring the successful completion of 60 course credits.

+Applications for entry to the programme are evaluated against the stated entry and selection criteria, published annually on the Ara website and in programme brochures.

+The maximum period of time to complete the programme is 18 months.
+Any extension to this period would require a written application from the Head of Department or delegate to the Humanities Department Group for consideration.

+The programme comprises 60 compulsory credits at level 8.

+All relevant credits from other approved programmes will be considered for credit recognition (cross credits, credit transfers and recognition of prior learning) as stated in 5.5 Credit Recognition and according to Ara standard policy and procedure.

+A learner showing insufficient academic progress will be advised in writing of the student support services available, and their academic performance will be monitored by the Programme Leader.
+Should performance not improve, the Programme Leader will discuss with the Head of Department/delegate the benefit of placing the learner on a Formal Academic Contract.

+The Postgraduate Certificate in Sustainable Practice will be awarded to all learners who successfully complete all the requirements laid down by the Department of Humanities and approved by the Academic Board.

+The formal document certifying the award of this qualification will display the NZQF and Ara logos.

+The Postgraduate Diploma in Sustainable Practice is a 12-month full time equivalent programme of study requiring the successful completion of 120 course credits.

+Applications for entry to the programme are evaluated against the stated entry and selection criteria, published annually on the Ara website and in programme brochures.

-- The New Zealand Certificate in Adult and Tertiary Teaching is a six-month full time equivalent programme of study requiring the successful completion of 60 compulsory course credits at Level 5. - The maximum period of time to complete the programme is 5 years.
-Any extension to this period would require a written application from the Head of Department or delegate from the Department of Humanities.
+The maximum period of time to complete the programme is three years.
+Any extension to this period would require a written application from the Head of Department or delegate to the Humanities Department Group for consideration.